ellneal/vagrant-jenkins-docker/README.md

 ### Jenkins Persistence

-Jenkins will persist to the filesystem, which is setup as a shared folder name `jenkins_home`.
-You can safely destroy the virtual machine without losing and of your work inside jenkins.
+Jenkins will persist to the filesystem, which is setup as a shared folder named `jenkins_home`.
+You can safely destroy the virtual machine without losing any of your work inside jenkins.